joonarafael/visualpathfinder/documentation/user_manual.md

 The statistics will always show

 - Runtime: The total amount of time spent executing the algorithm.
-This time **includes** the generation of the adjacency list.
+This time **does not** include the generation of the adjacency list.

 - Nodes Visited: The total amount of nodes that were visited during the algorithm execution.
 These nodes will appear grey on the map.

 - Path Length: If the finish is found, the path length will be displayed.
 The number in the parentheses represents the "Euclidean length" of the path (where diagonal moves are equal to $\sqrt{2}$).
-The other number is the total amount of traversed nodes.
+The first integer number is the total amount of traversed nodes.
 If the finish was never found, it will be indicated in a red text instead of these numbers.

 ### Menu

-Nearly every feature of the application can be accessed through the menu.
+Nearly every feature of the application can be accessed through the menu located at the top part of the screen.

 **File**

-- Run Algorithm: Select the algorithm to run on current map.
+- Run Algorithm: Select the algorithm to run on the current map.

-- Edit Grid: Switch back to drawing mode.
+- Edit Grid: Switch back to drawing mode (accessible after an algorithm run).

 - Load Map: Load ready-made maps.
 Current map state will be lost.

 - Empty Grid: Completely erase the current grid.

 - Virtual Maps (opens in a new tab): Select a virtual map for pathfinding.
-These maps are not interactive (as they are so large) but are more suitable for rigorous algorithm benchmarking.
+These maps are not interactive but are more suitable for rigorous algorithm benchmarking.

-- Log Field to Console: Log the 72x46 grid as a one-dimensional array to the browser console (open with F12).
+- Log Field to Console: Log the 72x46 grid as a one-dimensional array to the browser console.
 This feature is helpful if you decide to run this software on your own machine and manipulate the source code.
 Own maps could be exported with this method (see how maps are stored [within the software](https://github.com/joonarafael/visualpathfinder/tree/main/app/maps "Maps Folder")).

 - Exit: Exit to Main Menu.